Aheer-Sravon/SARIMA_LSTM_FBPROPHET/README.md

 # Time Series Forecasting for Cups Sold

-This repository contains Python scripts and Jupyter notebooks for forecasting daily "cups_sold" using various time series models.
+This repository contains Python scripts and Jupyter notebooks for forecasting daily `cups_sold` using various time series models.
 The models include SARIMA/SARIMAX, LSTM, CNN-LSTM, and Facebook Prophet.
 The code is designed for univariate time series prediction, incorporating features like weekday normalization for deep learning models and seasonal parameters for statistical models.

 The project demonstrates model training, hyperparameter optimization (where applicable), recursive forecasting on a test set, evaluation metrics (MAE, RMSE, MAPE), and future predictions.
 It is based on CSV data in the `data/` directory, with preprocessed splits (train.csv, validation.csv, test.csv) in `data/preprocessed/`.